 Playing the races from a reliable online racebook just makes sense.
 First, betting online allows busy players to enjoy the action from their laptops or mobile devices.

-With most countries offering a Triple Crown Series, the Canadian version is no different in that the notion of following a three-year-old horse from relative obscurity to champion status provides a compelling storyline for racing rans.
+With most countries offering a Triple Crown Series, the Canadian version is no different in that the notion of following a three-year-old horse from relative obscurity to champion status provides a compelling storyline for racing fans.

 While only seven horses have managed to successfully complete the Canadian Triple Crown since its inception in 1958, five more horses have won the first two legs of the event before succumbing to defeat in the Breeders' Stakes.